 How To Make Flower Pot Bunny

-Easter usually falls in late March or in April, and no matter when it happens to fall each year, it always feels like it surprises me like some unexpected event.
-Whether it’s a week or a month after St. Patrick’s Day, it never fails to arrive “in a flash!”
+Easter usually falls in late March or April; no matter when it falls each year, it surprises me like some unexpected event.
+Whether a week or a month after St. Patrick’s Day, it never fails to arrive “in a flash!”

-Is it just me or does time seem to speed up as you get older?
+Is it just me, or does time speed up as you age? lol

 These flower pit bunnies would also make adorable Easter decor items if your kids are too little for breakables or they’ve “flown the coup.”
 Also, if your kiddos ARE too little, you can make these Easy Paper Mache Easter Baskets instead!